This article is in need of a technical review.

 Memory and power usage

-Improving memory and power usage is a similar problem to speeding up startup: don't do unnecessary work, use efficient data structures, lazily load uncommonly-used UI resources, and ensure resources like images are optimized well.
+Improving memory and power usage is a similar problem to speeding up startup: don't do unneeded work or lazily load uncommonly-used UI resources.
+Do use efficient data structures and ensure resources like images are optimized well.

 Modern CPUs can enter a lower-power mode when mostly idle.
 Applications that constantly fire timers or keep unnecessary animations running prevent CPUs from entering low-power mode.
 Power-efficient applications shouldn't do that.